ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

     - Good approach: system level calls (machine can't lie to itself)
     - Bad approach: put the check at the application level; now you're at the mercy of race conditions between instances
   - What are other bad approaches you could take?
+- Why was this chapter so short?
+Why isolate these points in their own chapter?
+- Where did this concept of a Lockfile originate?
+Something Linus thought up, or insired by something else?
+- How much of a performance hit are we getting from implementing Lockfile?

 ### Discussion notes